GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 .. include:: common_SYN_OPTs.rst_

-Experimental!
+Modern Mode is Experimental!

-In GMT modern mode there are four new commands that are used to control a GMT workflow.
-We will discuss them in the order you may wish to use them.
-Since one of the key concepts in modern mode is the elimination of user control over the PostScript redirection and compilation, the name of the final plot products and their formats are specified using these commands.
+In GMT modern mode there are four new commands that are used to manage a GMT workflow.
+In modern mode many common GMT options have been made obsolete and explicitly specifying the previous region or projection is now implicit.
+Finally, the default output format for illustrations is now PDF, but you can change this and request more than one format for your plots.

+A GMT modern session is enabled by **gmt begin** and is terminated by **gmt end**.
+Within a session you may also use the **gmt figure* command to control names and formats for multi-figure scripts and the **gmt subplot** for building multi-panel illustrations.

 *****
 begin